What kind of training is necessary for this ride?

 Where can I park my car or rental vehicle?

-We will provide secure Long-Term Parking in the Jackson Hole area for the week during the event, and transportation from the parking area to our camp as well as transportation back to parking at the finish.
-Parking is $25 for the week per vehicle Parking passes are available for purchase here
+We will provide secure Long-Term Parking for the week adjacent to our camp in Teton Village during the event, and transportation back to parking at the finish.
+Parking is $25 for the week per vehicle.
+Parking passes are available for purchase here

 A reminder: Riders are not allowed to have a vehicle accompanying them during the week.